 Pay all your credit card and utility bills on time!

 Use a co-signer to qualify for loans and/or credit cards.
-This can help you get a lower interest rates and lower monthly payments
+This can help you get a lower APR and help individuals have lower monthly payments.